-11. The Chief Executive in Council (CE in C) decided in April 2019 in principle not to extend or renew the existing land grants for use as telephone exchanges and other telecommunications-related facilities upon expiry of their respective terms.
-For the 42 sites where land grants will expire in June 2025 (the Sites), OFCA has reviewed the representations submitted by relevant lessees in light of technical information and findings obtained from the consultancy study and site inspections, and put forward relevant recommendations to the Government for consideration from telecommunications angle.
-We will continue to provide technical advice to the Government on the handling of the Sites after expiry of the land grants.
+13. The Chief Executive in Council (CE in C) decided in April 2019 in principle not to extend or renew the existing land grants for use as telephone exchanges and other telecommunications-related facilities upon expiry of their respective terms.
+For the 42 sites where land grants will expire in June 2025 (the Sites), OFCA has reviewed the representations submitted by relevant lessees in light of technical information and findings obtained from the consultancy study in 2021 as well as further information obtained from site inspections.
+OFCA will continue to provide technical advice to the Government on the handling of the sites upon expiry of the land leases.

-(8) Re-assignment of Spectrum for Mobile Services
+(8) Phasing out of Second Generation Mobile Services

-12. Re-assignment of 50 MHz of spectrum in the 900 MHz band and 150 MHz of spectrum in the 1 800 MHz band took place in January and September 2021 respectively.
-While second generation mobile (2G) services are primarily using spectrum in these two frequency bands, MNOs may also refarm part or all of the assigned frequency spectrum in these two bands to provide more advanced mobile services, and some of them may consider shutting down their 2G networks for more efficient use of the spectrum.
-In this regard, in July 2021, the CA granted its prior consent to one of the MNOs to cease its provision of 2G services starting from 30 September 2021.
-In assessing the application for the service cessation, the CA took into account the need to protect consumer interests pursuant to relevant Special Condition under the unified carrier licence (UCL).
-The service cessation of the MNO concerned was completed in end-September as scheduled.
-We will keep monitoring the use of the 900 MHz and 1 800 MHz bands by the other MNOs for provision of 2G services and ensure that MNOs comply with their licence obligation in phasing out any generation of mobile services to safeguard consumer interest.
+14. While second generation mobile (2G) services are primarily using spectrum in the 900 MHz band and 1 800 MHz band, MNOs may refarm part or all of the assigned frequency spectrum in these two bands to provide more advanced mobile services, and some of them may consider shutting down their 2G networks for more efficient use of the spectrum.
+In this regard, the CA granted prior consent to two MNOs in July 2021 and August 2022 to cease their provision of 2G services starting from 30 September 2021 and 14 October 2022 respectively.
+In assessing the applications for the service cessation, the CA took into account the need to protect consumer interests pursuant to the relevant Special Condition under the unified carrier licence (UCL).
+Cessation of 2G services of the two MNOs concerned was completed in September 2021 and October 2022 respectively as scheduled.
+We will keep monitoring the use of the 900 MHz and 1 800 MHz bands by the remaining MNOs for provision of 2G services and ensure that MNOs comply with their licence obligation in phasing out any generation of mobile services to safeguard consumer interest.